maurizioorani/python_ai/README.md

-# Simple Chat with Local Ollama and Intelligent Link Extraction
+# AI PROJECTS - Python, langchain and local LLMs

 This project demonstrates some simple applications showcasing interaction with a local Ollama instance for different tasks.